T1me2/Project3_Group4/README.md

 - Incorporate school density (schools per square mile or schools per capita) into our county API to more easily identify high density school areas.
 - Calculate the ratio for a county's school density divided by its average walkability index and use this to create a new choropleth map identifying areas with lower walkability and higher school counts or student populations.
 - Include more specific public school data to explore relationships between walkability and certain school characteristics, for example percent of students eligible for free/reduced lunch.
+- Analyze the walkability data on the city level for more granular examination of the data, since our decision to generalize by county necessitated the loss of detail.
+This would avoid the issue we observed where the county's walkability can be heavily skewed by the presence of large cities.
+- Re-calculate the county walkability index, weighting the mean by relative geographic area of the census tracts.

 **Reference:**